set-soft/sd_webui_rx5500/README.md

 - At least 4 GB of VRAM (Video RAM)
 - I'm not sure about how much system memory, I used 16 GB RAM and you'll need some swap.
 - A modern Linux kernel with the *amdgpu* driver.
-  I used a 5.10.178 kernel from Debian 11.
+  I used a 6.1.106 kernel from Debian 12 and a 5.10.178 kernel from Debian 11.
   You can install an updated *amdgpu* driver, I tried with 5.18.2.22.40-1504718.20.04, but couldn't find any difference.
+In fact I didn't do it for the 6.1 kernel.
   To check if the driver is working run *ls -la /dev/kfd* you should see a device owned by *root* for the *render* group
 - Docker engine, otherwise [install](https://docs.docker.com/engine/install/) it.